 Changing Winds Can Affect Jet Ski Riding…

 What are my top 5 Sea Doo wind tips?
 The answer my friend, is blowing in the wind (lol).
 Because in my PWC riding experience on a Sea Doo GTX 155, and as every beginner will soon discover, moving air is the most prevalent factor that can make or break a day on the water on your Sea Doo, jet ski or waverunner watercraft adventures.
 So here they are…

 Top 5 Sea Doo Wind Tips #1 – Wind Speed

-When I check each day’s forecast, my top priority is to find out how strong the wind’s supposed to be.
+When I check each day’s forecast before Sea Doo riding, my top priority is to find out how strong the wind’s supposed to be.
 If it’s 10 kph (6.2 mph) or less, I’m good to go.
 But if it’s edging up to 15 kph (9.3 mph), I’ll probably avoid jet ski riding large or open waterways.
 Instead, I’ll opt for a more protected destination like a river or lake with lots of islands and sheltered back bays.
 Anything more than 15 kph and I’ll postpone the Sea Doo ride if at all possible.

 When checking the forecast, it’s also important to note whether it’s predicting calm in the morning, but windy later in the day or vice versa.
-Either way, I may be able to squeeze a half-day ride in when it’s less windy.
+Either way, I may be able to squeeze a half-day of Sea Doo riding in when it’s less windy.
 But watch out, because a strong wind can also be the precursor of a fast moving storm system.
 And you don’t want to be caught out on the water in that!

 Top 5 Sea Doo Wind Tips #3 – Wind Chill